crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/DvQuantity.rst

 .. java:method:: public int getMaxPrecision()
    :outertype: DvQuantity

-   Gets the max precision.
+   Gets the maximum precision (i.e the maximum number of decimal digits admitted for this DV_QUANTITY item)

-   :return: the max precision
+   :return: the maximum precision

 getMin
 ^^^^^^